 The Routemaster was officially withdrawn from regular service on 9 December 2005.

 Bendy buses controversially replaced the Routemaster on three of its former routes but on election to his first term as mayor of London in 2008, Boris Johnson declared his intention to do away with them.
 He launched a design competition to create a successor to the Routemaster that would be environmentally sensitive and accessible to all travellers.
 Built in Northern Ireland by Wrightbus, the ‘new bus for London’ went into service in February 2012 – beginning with route 38, which runs between Victoria and Hackney.
-A few months after Sadiq Khan replaced Boris Johnson as London’s mayor he dumped the ‘Boris bus’ because it is too expensive to produce.
+A few months after Sadiq Khan replaced Boris Johnson as London’s mayor he discontinued production of the ‘Boris bus’ because it is too expensive.

-Five original Routemasters continue to ply the number 15 ‘heritage route’ that takes in many of the capital’s best-known tourist destinations – and the vehicles can also be hired for special occasions
+Until the covid-19 pandemic struck, five original Routemasters continued to ply the number 15 ‘heritage route’ that takes in many of the capital’s best-known tourist destinations.
+In April 2021 Transport for London confirmed that the service had been permanently withdrawn.